JBBQ: Japanese Bias Benchmark for Analyzing Social Biases in Large Language Models: Results and Analysis

-The results of evaluating LLMs in the few-shot and three prompt settings using JBBQ are shown in Figure \ref{fig:result}.
-Regarding the zero-shot evaluation results (see Table \ref{tab:base-0shot-acc} of Appendix \ref{section:0shot}), there is a tendency for \textsc{llm-jp} and \textsc{gpt-3.5} to generate strings other than the answer.
+Table~\ref{tab:baseline} gives the results of our experiments with 3-shot and basicP settings.
+Regarding the zero-shot evaluation results (see Table~\ref{tab:base-0shot-acc} in Appendix~\ref{section:0shot}), we found that \llmjp{} and \llmjpinst{} showed high out-of-choice (OoC) ratios.
 This suggests that they fail to answer multiple-choice questions in the zero-shot setting.
+Therefore, we mainly review the results of 3-shot evaluation.

-We observed the following findings from the few-shot evaluation results in Figure \ref{fig:result}.
-First, the accuracies for \textsc{llm-jp} were similar to the chance rate. \textsc{llm-jp inst.} showed better accuracies on disambiguated questions.
-However, \textsc{llm-jp inst.} also showed great drops in accuracies on ambiguous questions.
-On the other hand, both \textsc{swallow} and \textsc{swallow inst.} showed higher accuracies than the chance rate on both ambiguous and disambiguated questions in most categories of JBBQ.
-Not surprisingly, \textsc{gpt-3.5} showed the best result in all categories of JBBQ.
+We observe the following from Table \ref{tab:baseline}.
+First, the accuracies for disambiguated contexts are higher than those for ambiguous contexts in open Japanese LLMs; in contrast, \gpto{} and \gptomini{} show the opposite tendency.
+Second, the diff-bias scores for ambiguous contexts are higher than those for disambiguated contexts in most LLMs; in particular, \swlbn{} and \swlbninst{} show extremely high diff-bias scores in ambiguous contexts.
+Third, the OoC ratios are almost zero in the 3-shot settings.

-The effect of different prompts differed from the results of previous studies.
-First, the results of \textsc{llm-jp} and \textsc{llm-jp inst.} showed that the effect of different prompts on the performance of these models was small.
-Instead, \textsc{swallow}, \textsc{swallow inst.}, and \textsc{gpt-3.5} showed a score improvement in overall ambiguous contexts, suggesting that these models recognize differences in prompts.
-We also observed similar trends when we paraphrased the unknown label in the suggested prompt (paraP).
+Table~\ref{tab:baseline_category} details the evaluation results for \swlbninst{}, the open Japanese LLM with the best accuracies.
+Generally, the results for open Japanese LLMs across categories showed a similar tendency to that in Table~\ref{tab:baseline}; the accuracies for disambiguated contexts are better than those for ambiguous contexts.
+An interesting point is the high diff-bias scores for the age and disability categories in ambiguous contexts.
+Following Eq.~\ref{eq:diff-bias-amb}, this means that \swlbninst{} tends to generate biased answers when \swlbninst{} predicts incorrect answers for questions with ambiguous contexts.
+However, since \swlbl{} and \swlbn{} have many differences, including the base model, tokenizer, and continual training corpus, we leave it to future work to find the detailed reasons for this tendency.

-Finally, the diff-bias score results showed that all Japanese LLMs except \textsc{llm-jp} generally showed positive scores.
-Especially, \textsc{llm-jp inst.} showed the highest diff-bias scores in our experiments, which implies that the instruction-tuning without considering bias problems can reinforce the social biases in the \textsc{llm-jp} model.
-The diff-bias scores for \textsc{swallow inst.} also showed the similar tendency comparing to those for \textsc{swallow}.
-Therefore, we can conclude that the Japanese LLMs have a certain degree of social biases and this problem is not considered enough in instruction-tuning.
+Figure~\ref{fig:baseline_inst} shows the effect of instruction tuning on the JBBQ evaluation.
+In short, instruction tuning on open Japanese LLMs can achieve better accuracies and diff-bias scores, except for the diff-bias scores in disambiguated contexts.
+We found that the effect of instruction tuning is stronger in ambiguous contexts than in disambiguated contexts.
+Therefore, we conclude that instruction tuning helps open Japanese LLMs to select unknown answers for ambiguous questions.